transitive-bullshit/bittorrent-client/README.md

 #### `client.add(torrentId)`

-Add a new torrent to the client. `torrentId` can be any type accepted by the constructor.
+Add a new torrent to the client. `torrentId` can be any type accepted by the constructor: magnet uri (utf8 string), torrent file (buffer), or info hash (hex string or buffer).
 `client.add` is called internally when a `torrentId` is passed into the constructor.

 #### `client.remove(torrentId, [function (err) {}])`